 We got into casting for Voyeur and wanted recognized stars.
 At the time interactive entertainment was in all the trades like Variety and the Hollywood Reporter so actors were leaning towards doing things with us.
 In the early days of POV we had used a post-production audio studio owned by Robbie Weaver.
 Robbie was the son of Dennis Weaver, the well-known western actor.
 The image below is Robbie and I on the set of Thunder in Paradise we did later at Disney Studios in Florida.

 Robbie had aspirations to direct, so when I decided to direct Boxing, he signed on to do Voyeur.
 Through his family he had access to some really good actors and in the end he convinced Robert Culp and Grace Zabrisky to play the lead roles.
-Culp the bad guy and Grace his evil sister.
+Culp the villain billionaire and Grace his evil sister.
 Images below are Robert and Grace with Sherrie Rose on the Voyeur set.

 The Voyeur story was now taking place inside the Presidential Political Campaign of a very rich entrepreneur.

 It was too early to use tech billionaires as models so we played him like a version of the industrialist Howard Hughes.
 Culps character was not above murdering his family members if they tried to stop him from becoming president.
 Your job was to expose him or die trying.